fieldtrip/website/tutorial/cluster_permutation_timelock.md

 - Because the design matrix contains both a unit variable and an independent variable, it has to be specified in the configuration which row contains which variable.
 This information is passed in the fields **cfg.uvar** (for the unit variable) and **cfg.ivar** (for the independent variable).

-Now, use the configuration above to perform the following statistical analysi
+Now, use the configuration above to perform the following statistical analysis:

     [stat] = ft_timelockstatistics(cfg, allsubjFIC{:}, allsubjFC{:})

     save stat_ERF_planar_FICvsFC_GA stat

 The output can also be obtained from [stat_ERF_planar_FICvsFC_GA.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_timelock/stat_ERF_planar_FICvsFC_GA.mat).
-If you need to reload the statistics output, us
+If you need to reload the statistics output, use:

     load stat_ERF_planar_FICvsFC_GA